DansonV/week5/README.md

 IN-CLASS GROUP WORK

-We want to utilize the DOM and make the game more interactive
+We want to utilize the DOM and make the game more interactive.

 Create a "current_enemy" key in the game object.
 Populate that key with a random monster from your array (like we did above).
 Add a button on the screen called "Attack" (give it an ID as well).
 When that button is pressed (eventlistener), call a function named "skirmish".
-The skirmish function is going to subtrack our user's damage from the current enemy's hp AND take the current_enemies attack from our HP.
+The skirmish function is going to subtrack our user's damage from the current enemy's hp.
+AND take the current_enemies attack from our HP.
 After doing both of those things, check to see if either our or the monsters HP is <= 0.
 If it is, use alert() to end the game.